Frequently Asked Questions

-We have great lodging options!
+We have great lodging options, from the deluxe to the spartan.
 See our Getting Here page for more information.
 Do remember that there are more people in the GranFondo than there are beds in Santa Rosa.
 Book it early or you’re sleeping with the goats at Forget Me Not Farm.

 Is there RV overnight parking or camping available?